Esri/data-collection-dotnet/Documentation/index.md

 ### General application organization

-The app has one main view (`MainWindow` in WPF) and several smaller views that are driven by actions in the main view.
+The app has one main view (`MainWindow` in WPF and `MainPage` in UWP) and several smaller views that are driven by actions in the main view.
 The `MainViewModel` is the entry point into the app and acts as both a viewmodel and a viewmodel manager for several smaller, limited lifespan viewmodels.
 See the [_viewModels organization_](#viewModels-organization) section for more details.
 Communication of changed properties within the app is performed mostly through bindings and the use of the `INotifyPropertyChanged` implementation.
 However, there is some communication that occurs which is not served well by these methods.
 The app uses `Messenger` classes to raise and retrieve changed values.
 One example of such a property is the app's `ConnectivityMode` property which has multiple instances which all need to be kept in sync throughout the app.

 ### App modes